· Dates: 2020

 Two Week Bushcraft Intensive.

-The skills we teach don’t exist in a vacuum, they come together and create a truly unique experience of living with the land.
+The outdoor living and bushcraft skills we teach don’t exist in a vacuum, they come together and create a truly unique experience of living with the land.
 The best way to take part in this way of life is to experience an extended period of time living with the skills as you learn them.
 At Jack Mountain, the nine-week semester programs are life altering for students, and we want to bring that experience to young people as well.

 This four-week program is a chance to get a really in-depth look at an outdoor lifestyle.
 This is an immersion program, students will live in shelters they’ve built themselves, cook every meal for themselves over an open fire, and gain a deeper understanding of the land than they would at a weekend course.